Artificial intelligence to treat cancer

 And IBM is not alone.

 Google's DeepMind is learning how to best apply radiation therapy to cancer patients.
-It examines how the of patients to dangerous doses of radiation, it can stop tumors by limiting the damage they can cause to healthy parts of the body.
+It examines how the exposure of patients to dangerous doses s, it can stop tumors by limiting the damage they can cause to healthy parts of the body.
 Doctors today use a combination of past experience and current research to try to determine the best way to expose a body to radiation as part of a treatment.

 This process, known as partitioning, requires a doctor to know precisely the infected areas, which can not be dealt with only by a three-dimensional scan of the patient's volume.
 Adding complexity, head, neck, brain or spine, doctors have to make tough decisions on how to apply optimal radiation therapy without destroying critical areas.